 In collaboration with the State of Delaware, the purpose of Delaware State University’s Doctor of Education (Ed.
 D.) in Educational Leadership program is to prepare educational leaders for prominent leadership and service positions in School Districts and Higher Education sectors.
 Through a rigorous educational formation and directed field experience, students emerge as viable candidates for leadership positions throughout the country.
 At Delaware State University, you will find a unique balance between rigorous research, serious academic studies, partnership, collegiality, and personal development.
 You will be prepared to make data-driven decisions to serve authentically, and lead with integrity.
-You will hone your personal leadership style, create a new career path and learn to meet the challenges in any situation.
-Most states require Doctor of Education in K-12 to gain licensure to become a superintendent or assistant superintendent in a school district.
-Our program does not provide a licensure or a certification and will not certify you as a superintendent or assistant superintendent in a school district or as a Certified Central Office personnel.
-More information about the requirements for superintendent or assistant superintendent certification in the state of Delaware website.
+To serve the professional needs of the applicants and to meet the growing demands of the job market, our doctoral program offers two concentrations to the students to choose from:

-Our program prepares leaders who will be equipped with a repertoire of knowledge, skills, and dispositions to meet the challenges of educational leadership and will emerge as:
+This program prepares leaders who will be equipped with a repertoire of knowledge, skills, and dispositions to meet the challenges of educational leadership and will emerge as:

 - Critical thinkers who strive to become successful, effective, efficient and socially responsive administrators.

 - Change agents and reflective practitioners who stimulate interest in using national databases to address educational issues.